 The competition is open to undergraduate students in their final 2 years from Science, Technology, Engineering, Mathematics and Business courses.

-Form a team of three to five students, and submit your high-level concept or idea to your Head of Department for approval.
-Once approved, complete the online registration form for consideration by 15 September 2019.
+Form a team of three to five students, and submit your high-level concept or idea via the registration page – registrations open from 30 September to 15 December 2020.